Continuous-variable photonic quantum extreme learning machines for fast collider-data selection: Results

 In this section we evaluate the performance of the continuous-variable quantum extreme learning machine (CV-QELM) on representative classification tasks from collider physics.
 We first consider top jet tagging, a benchmark problem that distinguishes boosted hadronic top quarks from QCD background jets, followed by Higgs boson identification.
 These tasks span different levels of feature complexity and class separability, allowing us to assess the robustness and data efficiency of the QELM relative to compact classical baselines.

 Let $F$ denote the number of input features, $H$ the number of nodes in the hidden layer of the MLP baseline, and $M$ the number of optical modes in the quantum substrate\footnote{Note, for the studies conducted in this paper, we will use $F=M$ and embed a single feature on each qumode.
 In general, one could use a substrate with more or fewer optical modes than $F$.}.
 As outlined in Section~\ref{sec:cvqelm}, we consider two measurement schemes.
-In the first, photon-number-resolving (PNR) detectors measure the observable vector $\hat{\mathbf{O}}(\mathbf{x})$ defined in Equation~\ref{eqn:pnrMeas}, yielding a feature vector $\Phi(\mathbf{x})$ of dimension $R = 2M$.
+In the first, PNR detectors measure the observable vector $\hat{\mathbf{O}}(\mathbf{x})$ defined in Equation~\ref{eqn:pnrMeas}, yielding a feature vector $\Phi(\mathbf{x})$ of dimension $R = 2M$.
 In the second, homodyne measurements evaluate the observable vector $\hat{\mathbf{O}}_\mathrm{hom}(\mathbf{x})$ from Equation~\ref{eqn:homMeas}, producing a feature vector $\Phi_\mathrm{hom}(\mathbf{x})$ of dimension $R = 5M$.
 In both cases, $\Phi_{(\mathrm{hom})}(\mathbf{x}) \in \mathbb{R}^{R}$ denotes the resulting random feature vector which is then used downstream for classification.
 For binary classification, we use a single output logit, so we write $C_{\mathrm{out}} = 1$.

 The CV-QELM trains only a linear readout on top of the concatenation of the fixed random features $\Phi_{(\mathrm{hom})}(\mathbf{x})$ and the input features $\mathbf{x}$ of dimension $F$.
+This design allows the readout to preserve discriminative information directly present in the original inputs while the quantum substrate supplies richer non-linear feature combinations, and we find that combining both improves model accuracy and training stability.
 With one logit, the number of trainable parameters is therefore

-The MLP baseline, trained on the classical features only, has one hidden layer of width $H$.
+The MLP baseline, trained on the classical features only, has one hidden layer of width $H$ with a LeakyReLU activation function.
 With $F$ inputs and one logit, the number of trainable parameters is

 In the following studies, $H$ is chosen to test the CV-QELM's performance against MLPs with comparable and larger numbers of trainable parameters.